 The ACT and SAT

-Admissions exams are a way for universities to compare applicants who might come from different backgrounds and educational systems across the USA and the world.
+Admissions exams (also known as standardised tests) are a way for universities to compare applicants who might come from different backgrounds and educational systems across the USA and the world.

 Results are used to support part of a university’s admissions and merit-based scholarship decisions.
 They can assess, among other things: